The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 some of the hundreds of elephant heads on the wall surrounding the Ruvanvelisaya Dagoba

-As I watched them scamper down the ladder – no safety harnesses, no shoes, no nothing to stop a fall – I held my breath.
+As I watched them scamper down the ladder – no safety harnesses, no shoes, nothing to stop a fall – I held my breath.
 It brought to mind an image from the day before when I had come up to Anuradhapura from Colombo on the train.
-At one of our stops I glanced out the window to see a rail crew doing some construction; all the workers were wearing flip-flops as they did the shovelling and hauling away of some gravel.
+At one of our stops, I glanced out the window to see a rail crew doing some construction; all the workers were wearing flip-flops as they did the shovelling and hauling away of some gravel.
 The only guy wearing shoes looked like the boss!
-And now these guys on the stupa using the same techniques that their ancestors had two thousand years ago as they came down the bamboo ladder.
+And now these guys on the stupa were using the same techniques that their ancestors had two thousand years ago as they came down the bamboo ladder.

 workers descending bamboo ladder